 Newfields: A Place for Nature & the Arts

-At Newfields, art and nature come together.
-While the museum and gardens require admission, the Virginia B. Fairbanks Art & Nature Park: 100 Acres is free to visit.
-This outdoor space features large-scale art installations, walking trails, and plenty of space for kids to run and explore.
+At Newfields, art and nature meet.
+The museum and gardens require admission, but the Virginia B. Fairbanks Art & Nature Park: 100 Acres is free.
+It’s an outdoor space with large-scale art installations, walking trails and plenty of room for kids to run.

-There is an ADA and stroller accessible parking lot at 1850 W 38th St, just west of the main Newfields entrance, which makes it easy for everyone to access.
+There’s an ADA and stroller-accessible parking lot at 1850 W. 38th St., just west of the main Newfields entrance, which makes a real difference if you’ve got little ones or anyone who needs an easier walk in.

-The 100 Acres Park is always free and open dawn to dusk.
-My kids love climbing on the art, and it is very different from a typical playground.
+Insider tip: The 100 Acres is always free and open dawn to dusk.
+My kids love climbing on the art, and it’s a different feel from a typical playground.
 If you want to visit the museum, go on First Thursday for free admission.

 Indianapolis Motor Speedway Museum